Harry Wood (footballer, born 2002): Shelbourne loan

+Grimsby Town loan

-On 12 January 2024, Wood joined Grimsby Town on loan for the remainder of the season.
-He scored on his debut for the club, having came on as a late substitute, in a 5–5 draw against Notss County the next day.
-Despite having his playing time coming from the substitute bench, Wood contributed to Grimsby Town's League Two survival by beating Swindon Town 2–0 on 20 April 2024.
-At the end of the 2023–24 season, he made ten appearances and scoring once in all competitions.
-Following this, Wood returned to his parent club.
+On 12 January 2024, Wood joined League Two side Grimsby Town on loan for the remainder of the season.
+He scored on his debut for the club, having came on as a late substitute in a 5–5 draw against Notts County.
+Despite having his playing time coming from the substitute bench, Wood contributed to Grimsby's League Two survival by beating Swindon Town 2–0 on 20 April 2024.
+By the end of the 2023–24 season, he had made ten appearances and scored once in all competitions.
+Following the loan, Wood returned to his parent club.

-Shelbourne (permanent)
+Shelbourne

-On 1 July 2024, Wood joined Shelbourne for an undisclosed fee on a two-and-a-half-year contract.
+On 1 July 2024, Wood re-joined Shelbourne – this time permanently for an undisclosed fee on a two-and-a-half year contract.

 His first game after signing for the club on a permanent basis was a 1–1 draw against Drogheda United on 4 July 2024.
-Since joining Shelbourne, he became a first team regular, playing in the midfield position.
-On 1 November 2024, Wood scored the winning goal as the club won the title for the first time since 2006 after a 1–0 win against Derry City at the Brandywell.
-At the end of the 2024 season, he made twenty appearances and scoring once in all competitions.
+He became a first team regular, playing in the midfield position.

+On 1 November 2024, Wood scored the title-winning goal as the club won the league for the first time since 2006, after a 1–0 win against Derry City at the Brandywell.
+By the end of the 2024 season, he had made twenty appearances and scored once in all competitions.
 Following this, Wood signed a contract extension with Shelbourne.

-On 21 August 2025, Wood scored his first goal in a European competition for Shelbourne, converting a penalty against Linfield F.C. in a 3–1 win at Tolka park in the final qualifying round of the Europa Conference League.
-Wood then scored in the return fixture in Belfast as Shelbourne secured a 2–0 win and qualified for a European competition for the first time in their history.
+On 21 August 2025, Wood scored his first goal in a European competition for Shelbourne, converting a penalty against Linfield in a 3–1 win at Tolka Park in the final qualifying round of the 2025–26 Europa League.
+Wood then scored in the return fixture at Windsor Park, as Shelbourne secured a 2–0 win and qualified for a European competition for the first time in their history.

-Personal life

-Wood was born in Leeds, England.
+Stockport County

+On 16 July 2026, Wood signed for Stockport County on a three-year deal for an undisclosed fee.